 What is climate change?

 CLIMATE CHANGE EXPLAINED

-a protest activism sign saying the climate is changing so should we, act now
+What is climate change?
+A protest activism sign saying the climate is changing so should we, act now!

+What is climate change?